Personal Birth date: Aug. 27, 1959 Birthplace: Kansas City, Kan. Family: Wife, Connie, daughters Kirby and Blaire, and son Scott

 The primary academic target was met during the 2010 spring semester as UK's student-athletes notched a composite 3.04 GPA. but Barnhart wants to continue to see academic success and improvement in the future.
 In addition, UK has consistently posted strong numbers in the NCAA Academic Progress Rate as every one of UK's 22 varsity sports have avoided penalties in the APR's nine-year existence.
 School records have been set for graduation rates.

-Additional initiatives begun under Barnhart's leadership include fully funding all 22 varsity sports with maximum number of scholarships and coaches; creating the UK Athletics Hall of Fame; initiating the CATSPYs, an awards program that honors the best of UK Athletics; the construction of the Joe Craft Center, a $30 million facility that includes practice and administrative space for a variety of sports; more than $14 million of football facility improvements; and the construction of a new $12 million track the Wildcat Coal Lodge dormitory and a new softball stadium.
+Additional initiatives begun under Barnhart's leadership include fully funding all 22 varsity sports with maximum number of scholarships and coaches; creating the UK Athletics Hall of Fame; initiating the CATSPYs, an awards program that honors the best of UK Athletics; the construction of the Joe Craft Center, a $30 million facility that includes practice and administrative space for a variety of sports; more than $14 million of football facility improvements; and the construction of a new $12 million track the Wildcat Coal Lodge dormitory and a new softball and soccer stadium.

 Barnhart's influence reaches far beyond the fields of competition.
 Despite athletics' urgent financial needs, Barnhart directs a $1.7-million annual contribution to the University's scholarship program, an amount he has increased to $3 million for the 2012-13 school year.

 Social responsibility in the Commonwealth of Kentucky also is a priority for Barnhart, who is extremely active in community service and encourages UK athletics staff and student-athletes to do the same.
-Over the last two years, UK football players have made educational/service trips to Ethiopia, a program that has been expanded to include athletes from multiple sports.
+Over the last three years, UK football players have made educational/service trips to Ethiopia, a program that has been expanded to include athletes from multiple sports.

 Barnhart has been involved on the national level as well and in 2010 became the chair of the NCAA Basketball Issues Committee.